+Wetland fringe.
+Characteristics:

+Habitat for:

-- Riparian corridor.
-Characteristics (type, average width): - Wetland fringe.
-Characteristics: - Habitat for: - Federally Listed species.
+- Federally Listed species.
 Explain findings: - Fish/spawn areas.
 Explain findings: - Other environmentally-sensitive species.
 Explain findings: - Aquatic/wildlife diversity.
-Explain findings: The channel and the basin likely supports limited herptefauna species, invertebrates, and wildlife during the periods of waterflow.
-However, the use of water dependent species (e.g. fish and herptefauna) is limited because these waterways are dry for part of the year.

-2. Characteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW
+Explain findings: These waterways likely support limited herptefauna species, invertebreates, and wildlife during the period of waterflow.
+However, the existence of water-dependent species (e.g. fish and herptefauna) is limited because these waterways are dry for part of the year. - 2.
+Characteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW